qaa-demo/cucumber-selenium-js/README.md

 ## Complete Selenium/Cucumber Intro Training
 > [!NOTE]
-1. The training materials are stored in `INTRO.md`.
-Open this file to get started with the introductory tutorial.
-2. Follow the instructions in `INTRO.md` to complete the intro tutorial.
+The training materials are stored in `INTRO.md`.
+Open this file to get started with the introductory tutorial.Follow the instructions in `INTRO.md` to complete the intro tutorial.
 This will guide you through the basics of using Cucumber and Selenium with JavaScript.

 ## Create a New Project